wl-zhao/VideoABC/README.md

 [[IEEE Xplore]](https://ieeexplore.ieee.org/document/9893026)

 ## Dataset
 VideoABC is built from the COIN dataset.
-Please download the videos from [COIN](https://coin-dataset.github.io/), and place it in the `data` folder.
+Please download the videos from [COIN](https://coin-dataset.github.io/), and place them in the `data` folder.
 ```
 ├── configs
 ├── data